TheAznShumai/rails-interview-project/app/views/welcome/_instructions.html.md

 These steps are for osx, you may need to change the .env variables if you already installed redis and changed the default configurations

+## Testing

+`redis-server`

+`rake`

+You must have the redis server running the in background to test the throttler

 ## Submitting your project

 Provide us the URL to your Github fork and we'll clone it to evaluate it.
 Expect to discuss your design decisions during the interview.